Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S20.md

 Please do not install the water station of the S20 outdoors.
 Exposure to daily sunlight can reduce the lifespan of the water station.

+---
+### Installation Notes for SwitchBot Floor Cleaning Robot S20 Auto-empty Station and Water Station

+When installing the water station and auto-empty station for the S20, it is recommended to maintain a distance of at least 1 meter between them.
+Failure to do so may result in signal interference leading to cleaning leaks.